-Women who are HIV-positive must not breast-feed, because HIV infection can be passed on to the baby in breast milk.
-A small amount of the ingredients in Abacavir can also pass into

-If you are breast-feeding, or thinking about breast-feeding:
+Breast-feeding is not recommended in women living with HIV-, because HIV infection can be passed on to the baby in breast milk.
+A small amount of the ingredients in Abacavir can also pass into your breast milk.
+If you are breast-feeding, or thinking about breastfeeding you should discuss it with your doctor as soon as possible.

-Talk to your doctor immediately.